 In 1912, with intentions of advancing the University and the state of North Dakota, and also to relieve some of the debt incurred by building the house, members and alumni began to campaign to join a national fraternity.
 In 1913, the VBC was granted a charter by Phi Delta Theta.

-The Varsity Bachelor Club Records date from 1904-1986, and contain copies of both the original and revised version of the Constitution and By-laws, as well as several histories of the Club.
+The Varsity Bachelor Club Records, 1904-1986, contain the original and revised versiond of their constitution and bylaws, as well as several histories of the club.
 Also included are meeting minutes, correspondence, and financial records.
 An unsuccessful 1909 petition for acceptance into Phi Gamma Delta fraternity, and the successful petition for acceptance into Phi Delta Theta are included.
-The collection also contains a copy of the first edition of the Varsity Bachelor and three oral history audio cassette tapes.
+The collection also has a copy of the first edition of the Varsity Bachelor and three oral history audio cassette tapes.
 Participants included Joe Baker, Alan Gray, Al Hackenburg, Art Robertson, and Fred Thomson.

 Two unidentified photographs were separated and placed in the Photograph File Cabinets.